Triumph TR8: Description

 The TR8 did not use Triumph's own single overhead cam V8 as found in the Stag due to its weight and service record but instead shared its Rover V8 engine with the Rover SD1.
 The engine itself was derived from an early 1960s Buick/Oldsmobile all-aluminium V8 215 cuin that Rover acquired from General Motors in the mid-60s.

-History has shown this engine to be an extremely reliable, flexible, and robust powerplant, especially after BL developed a better manufacturing process.
+History has shown this engine to be a reliable, flexible, and robust powerplant, especially after BL improved its manufacturing process.
 TR8s were initially fitted with twin Zenith-Stromberg carburetors.
 However, about 400 1980 models sold in California, all 1981 models—of which only 352 were produced including twenty carbed cars for the UK market---and all 1982 models (of which all seventy went to Canada) featured a Bosch L-jetronic fuel injection system with a specially designed Lucas fuel injection computer (ECU).
 The 1980 carburetor model was rated at 133 bhp (at 5000 rpm) and the fuel injected California version at 137 bhp at the same engine speed.
 For 1981, all North American cars received a unified version with fuel injection, producing 148 bhp at 5100 rpm and delivering 0–60 mph times in the low 8 seconds.
 Other differences between the TR8 and TR7 are upgraded brakes, revised axle ratio (3.08:1 on the TR8 and all automatic TR7s), battery moved to the trunk (boot), alloy wheels, leather steering wheel and a few minor trim changes.